vmware-archive/vmware-pks-deploy/bootstrap/README.md

 * `GOVC_RESOURCE_POOL`: resource pool in which to place the VM (default is none)
 * `MY_VMWARE_USER`: Username used to log into my.vmware.com when downloading binaries, no default
 * `MY_VMWARE_PASSWORD`: Password used to log into my.vmware.com when downloading bin, no default
+* `PIVNET_API_TOKEN`: API token for network.pivotal.io for downloading binaries, no default

 You can edit [docker-env](./docker-env) in this directory to reflect your environment.
 This is passed in to the provisioning process in the following command: